-Did you know that today you will produce the sperm that could impregnate your partner three months from now?
+Conceiving requires good sperm.
+However, did you know that today you will produce what could impregnate your partner three months from now?
 Lifestyle changes can cultivate top performers, so ask a fertility doctor for suggestions.
-Plan to abstain from excess alcohol and all tobacco and illegal drugs; maintain a healthy weight; and avoid overheating your nether regions in hot tubs, steam rooms and tight underwear.
+Plan to abstain from excess alcohol and all tobacco and illegal drugs.
+Also, maintain a healthy weight.

-No matter which precautions you take, abnormalities in sperm production or function cause about 40 percent of all infertility cases.
-If you have tried for one year or longer to get pregnant with no success, a fertility doctor will order and evaluate a sperm analysis to develop an appropriate course of action.
+No matter which precautions you take, abnormalities in production or function cause about 40% of all infertility cases.
+If you have tried for one year or longer to get pregnant with no success, a fertility doctor will order and evaluate a semen analysis.

-A “normal” sperm is shaped like a tadpole with an oval head and a long tail.
-In a sperm analysis, we want to see more than 30 percent of a man’s sperm match this physical description.
+A “normal” shape like a tadpole with an oval head and a long tail.
+In a semen analysis, we want to see more than 30% of a man’s sperm match this physical description.

 You’ve heard sperm called “little swimmers” and it’s an apt description.
 Ejaculation propels sperm, but they must actually move head and tail in synch to “swim” the final distance to meet the egg.
-Ideally, more than 50 percent of sperm should be alive and able to propel forward in a straight line.
+Ideally, more than 50% of them should be alive and able to propel forward in a straight line.

-• Medication can sometimes help you overcome a low sperm count caused by a hormonal imbalance.
+- Medication can sometimes help you overcome a low count caused by a hormonal imbalance.

-• If your sperm count is a little low, your sperm don’t swim very well or if you have a very low number of normally shaped sperm, intrauterine insemination (IUI) enables doctors to place washed, prepared semen directly into the uterus.
+- If your count is a little low, your sperm don’t swim very well or if you have a very low number of normally shaped sperm, intrauterine insemination (IUI) enables doctors to place washed, prepared semen directly into the uterus.

-• If your sperm count is extremely low, embryologists can actually inject a single sperm directly into your partner’s egg using a technique called intracytoplasmic sperm injection (ICSI).
+- If your count is extremely low, embryologists can actually inject a single sperm directly into your partner’s egg using a technique called intracytoplasmic sperm injection (ICSI).

-• Some guys may need a consultation with a urologist to correct an anatomic abnormality, and in very rare cases donor sperm may be the best solution.
+- Some guys may need a consultation with a urologist to correct an anatomic abnormality.
+In very rare cases donor sperm may be the best solution.